filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 ---
 title: "Basics"
 description: "The Filecoin Virtual Machine (FVM) allows users to write their own smart-contracts and run them against the Filecoin network.
 This website contains all the documentation for the FVM project, including examples and reference material to help developers build on the FVM."
 lead: "The Filecoin Virtual Machine (FVM) enables programmers to create and deploy smart contracts on the Filecoin blockchain.
-With smart contracts, programmers can create new features, opening up a wide range of storage and data possibilities, that are provable and traceable."
+With smart contracts, programmers can create new features, opening up a wide range of storage and data possibilities, which are provable and traceable."
 menu:
     concepts:
         parent: "concepts-basics"
         identifier: "developers-networks-overview"
 url: "/"
 weight: 0
 ---